mikefgalvin/mikefgalvin/README.md

 ## Hi 👋

 I'm Mike!
-I'm a Full Stack Developer who loves building things and has a relentless curiousity for understanding how everything works.
-My fulfillment comes in the form of solving a problem for one or many and being able to say "I was a part of building that!"
+I'm a PM & Developer who loves building things and has a relentless curiousity for both things and people.
+My fulfillment comes in the form of solving problems...even better if I'm apart of a team doing so.

 ### Feel free to reach me at: